 - Duress and Necessity.

-Can an Indecent Assault Allegation Affect You Getting a Working with Children’s Check Clearance?
+Can a Sexual Touching or Indecent Assault Allegation Affect a Working with Children’s Check Clearance?

 A ‘working with children check clearance’ is required in order for someone to be engaged in ‘child-related work’ in NSW.